Work with 'bibentryExtra' objects

 fields may have more than one element.
 Second, some values are

-.
+likely to be NULL.
 Third, some fields may be compound

-objects, e.g. ‘Author’, which is from class "person"
+objects, e.g. ‘Author’, which is from class "person".

 However, if the the returned list has one element, the enlosing list